roblox-ts/types/README.md

 ## Installation

-To install globally, run the following command:
+To install rbx-types into your project, run the following command:

-`npm i -g rbx-types`
+`npm i rbx-types`

-To use, simply add `rbx-types` in your `compilerOptions.types` field in your project's `tsconfig.json`:
+Then, make sure `rbx-types` is listed in your `compilerOptions.types` field in your project's `tsconfig.json`:

 ```json
 {